apigee/apigee-phonegap-push-plugin/README.md

     <plugin name="PushNotification" value="org.usergrid.cordova.PushNotification"/>

+### Setting up the Apigee JavaScript Client

+The Apigee JavaScript client is required to register the device and send pushes via Apigee.
+To initialize simply include it in your webpage.

+    <script type="application/javascript" src="apigee.js"></script>

+Then Initialize your client in the device ready event handler.

+    var apigee = new Apigee.client({
+        orgName:"YOUR APIGEE.COM USERNAME",
+        appName:"YOUR APIGEE.COM APP"
+    });

+There are three relevant JavaScript functions needed to register devices and send pushes.

+`registerDevice()` performs registration with the Apigee App Services API.
+It takes an options object and notifier.
+It then registers the device with App Services.

+    var options = {
+        notifier:"YOUR NOTIFIER NAME",
+        deviceToken:status.deviceToken
+    };

+    client.registerDevice(options, function(error, result){
+        if(error) {
+            console.log(error);
+        } else {
+            console.log(result);
+        }
+    });

+`sendPushToDevice()` Sends a push notification to a desired `path` in App Services.
+The path can represent a single device entity, all devices that belong to a user, or all devices that belong to all users in a specified group.

+    //Send push to specific device.
+    var devicePath = "devices/"+client.getDeviceUUID()+"/notifications";
+    var options = {
+        notifier:"appleDev",
+        path:devicePath,
+        message:"hello world from JS"
+    };
+    client.sendPushToDevice(options, function(error, data){
+        if(error) {
+            console.log(data);
+        } else {
+            console.log("push sent");
+        }
+    });

+`getDeviceUUID()` Gets the unique UUID that Apigee has assigned our device in App Services.
+This is used to send a push to a specific device.

+    //Creates a path to a your current device. var devicePath = "devices/"+client.getDeviceUUID()+"/notifications";

 ## JAVASCRIPT INTERFACE (IOS/ANDROID) ##

     // After device ready, create a local alias var pushNotification = window.plugins.pushNotification;

 `registerDevice()` does perform registration on Apple Push Notification servers (via user interaction) & retrieve the token that will be used to push remote notifications to this device.